blank

 Selecting the right wildebeest migration accommodation is essential to position yourself perfectly for the dramatic movements of the Great Migration.

-Choosing a permanent riverfront property allows you to witness high-stakes water crossings directly from the camp decks.
+Choosing a permanent riverfront migration camp allows you to witness high-stakes water crossings directly from the camp decks.

 Opting for a mobile tented camp ensures you stay in the heart of the action as the seasonal herds move throughout the year.